Emergent spatial patterns of coexistence in species-rich plant communities: Discussion and conclusions

-Additional analyses of our theory have been done to test the replication ability of diverse empirical facts in Barro Colorado.
-In particular, we computed the pair correlation function, $g(r)$, and the spatial density fluctuations, $\delta_r n$, along with its associated rank abundance curves (see SI4 and \cite{Villegas2020} for further explanations).
-We found high clustering levels at short scales only at the scale-invariant regime, together with anomalous density fluctuations and fully compatible rank abundance distributions of species.
-Both quantities' joint assessment justifies the non-trivial emergent correlations among species and suggests the qualitative agreement of BCI data with the scale-invariant regime \cite{Villegas2020}.
 Neutral interpretations have revealed to be helpful in the comprehension of a large variety of social and biological scenarios: propagation of memes \cite{Gleeson2014}, microbiome evolution \cite{Zeng2015}, microbial communities \cite{Cira2018}, tumor evolution across cancer types \cite{Williams2016}, causal avalanches in up-states of cortex functioning \cite{Martinello2017}, or the stem cell renewal of the intestinal epithelium \cite{Lopez2010}, to name but a few.

 Limited diffusion is expected to play a crucial role in ecological systems.
 For example, common species are expected to be small-seeded, whereas large-seeded species are consistently rare.
 However, abundance and seed dispersal do not seem to show a direct relationship \cite{Levine2003}, but there exists evidence of how plants can modify the seed dispersal range to enhance survival \cite{Mcpeek1992}.
-One could expect spatial effects to be relevant for local diffusion of seeds (far from mean-field behavior, with fluctuations playing an important role \cite{Villa2015}), while for large dispersal range, results are expected to be closer to the mean-field case.
+One could expect spatial effects to be relevant for local diffusion of seeds (far from mean-field behavior, with fluctuations playing an important role \cite{Villa2015,Ricardo2021}), while for large dispersal range, results are expected to be closer to the mean-field case.
 In particular, a key challenge is to test predictions based on disperser behavior against field data \cite{Nathan2000}.

 Despite many efforts on shedding light on how NT can qualitatively explain several patterns observed in ecosystems \cite{Azaele2016}, only some works have contributed to show the ability of its spatially explicit counterpart to reproduce beta-diversity \cite{Chave2002} and species-area relationships \cite{Rosindell2007,Pigolotti2009}.